-The most shared and obvious method.
+The most shared and obvious method used to build up your prospect list.
 Search directly for companies within your target market.
 Use search engines to carry out the necessary research to identify whether the firms you’ve identified meet your criteria.
 Bear in mind that as with any manual process, this can be very time-consuming.

 LinkedIn, Facebook and Google+ are the top platforms with LinkedIn being the most useful for engaging with new contacts and validating them.
 But depending on the nature of your business, it may be worthwhile also to consider Twitter, Pinterest and Instagram.
 For instance, if you’re looking to sell to the retail apparel industry, then Pinterest and Instagram can be a great source of data but they wouldn’t so useful for the energy sector.

 A more straightforward method, but considerably more expensive way to build up your prospect list, is to source the data from an online database.
 Firms such as ZoomInfo, Mint Global, and Dun & Bradstreet will allow you to access their business data for a fee.
 They are simple to navigate and include all the necessary information for companies in every industry such as their structure, who runs them and how successful they are.

 Subscribe to business directories

 Similar to Yelp and Yell for B2C businesses, there are online business directories for B2B companies.
 For example, PitchBook, AngelList and CrunchBase are directories particularly for start-ups and innovative companies on the rise.
 Find directories that suit your client base and industry.
 Some publish useful reports and market analysis.
 If you’re willing to disclose information, subscribing to lists can sometimes be a useful tool in getting noticed by potential prospects rather than you seeking them out.